kajamiko/cookbook/README.md

 - [Flask-paginate](https://pythonhosted.org/Flask-paginate/)
     - The project uses **Flask-paginate** for pagination.

-## Database structure
+## Database

-As the project is using **mongodb**, I have just made a simple file explaining documents' structure.
+As the project is using **mongodb**, I have just  a .docx file explaining documents' structure.
 Link

+The deployed project version is configured to use populated database hosted on mlab.com.

 Testing
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.